agan-k/FormVsContent/blog_posts/react-introduction-pt2-conditional-rendering.md

    return (...)
 }
 ```
-Now we can pass different peices of information and use them as a condition to render different elements inside the **`<Child />`** component.
+Now we can pass different pieces of information and use them as a condition to render different elements inside the **`<Child />`** component.

 <h3>3.
 Using Conditional Expression to Render the Content</h3>